Here’s how to catch February’s full Snow Moon

 Looking ahead, March will be packed with astronomical events, including a total lunar eclipse, a partial solar eclipse and another full Moon.

-On top of that, daylight saving time will begin, and the spring equinox will take place, so it promises to be an exciting month for skywatchers.
+In addition, daylight saving time will begin, and the spring equinox will occur, so it promises to be an exciting month for skywatchers.

 A significant disadvantage for stargazers will be the increasing daylight across the Northern Hemisphere.